Click Here for Additional Resources

 If the person selected as head of household does not cooperate as required with an employment program or reduces the hours worked or quits a job without good cause, your household may not be able to get SNAP for up to six months.

 You may select the head of your household every time you apply for SNAP.
 If there is a parent-child combination, you may change your selection whenever someone joins or leaves your household.
-Tell your worker if you want to change your selection.
+Tell your Benefit Programs Specialist if you want to change your selection.

 Penalties for SNAP Program Violations